-Lestrade had always fought the urge to tack on the name "love" to everything he said to Molly.
-It was paternal and well meant, but it not particularly professional.
-The PC manning the reception desk was already glaring at him.
-She clearly thought he had better things to be doing than talking to a woman in a pink knitted jumper and plaid trousers.
+Over his shoulder he felt, rather than saw, the constable manning the reception desk glaring at him.
+She clearly thought he had better things to be doing than talking personal business to a woman in a pink knitted jumper and plaid trousers.

-Molly seemed even more nervous than usual and in no great hurry to begin; Lestrade ushered her into a nearby vacant office, shut the door and repeated the question.
+Molly seemed in no great hurry to begin; Lestrade ushered her into a nearby vacant office, shut the door and repeated the question.
 She wrung her hands as he twitched open the blinds and turned to face her.

 "Molly...
 Listen, um, we're kind of slammed just now -" This was a lie, as the only slamming anyone was doing upstairs was Thompson slamming the photocopier.
 "Is this something that can wait?"

 "I was just wondering," she managed to get out, looking more flustered than ever, "if you've heard from John lately?"

 Lestrade groaned in spirit and gestured for Molly to sit down.
 "Quite recently," he said.
 "He's okay."

 "Oh, good."
 She smiled weakly, then paused.
 "He... was a little upset the last time I saw him.
 I - I was wondering if you could tell me where he is, what he's up to?"